tailabTMU/ECP/test/project_template.md

 ![alt text](https://github.com/tailabTMU/ECP/blob/main/test/image.webp)

 ### Related Publications
-You can list your related publications (with proper and complete citation information) here.
-You will use bullet points (-) or numbering for the list items.
+You can list your related publications
+(with proper and complete citation information) here.\ You will use bullet points<br/> (-) or numbering for the list items.

 ## Collaborators